Last updated 2 December 2020

 Before European settlement in the 1850s, the area was occupied by the Gureng Gureng Aborigines and the Taribelang people.
 By the 1870s German and Danish migrants who settled in the area to farm, had cleared land and began grazing cattle.
 In 1876 there were two sugar mills in Bundaberg.

 From 1880 the first group of South Sea Islanders (referred to as Kanakas) were brought to Bundaberg as part of a ‘blackbirding’ trade – indentured labourers – to work sugar cane plantations and farms.
-For the next 30 years, until Federation in 1901, these ‘Kanakas’ cleared the cane fields of black volcanic rock shifting it by hand to Bargara and Mon Repos Beach, where you see the rock walls they built.
+For the next 30 years, until Federation in 1901, these ‘Kanakas’ completed jobs around Bundaberg, including clearing the cane fields of black volcanic rock.
+They shifted the rock by hand to Bargara and Mon Repos Beach, building rock walls.
+Annie pointed out the black volcanic rocks framing a section of the beach.
+These black stone walls are also found at Mon Repos beach.

 Late afternoon, we squeezed in a drive to Tinaberries at Wongarra.
 Annie’s daughter is friends with one of the sons of owners, Tina and Bruce McPherson.
 This was a good thing as we turned up with a glass of bubbles in hand (rushing straight from Bargara beach to Tinaberries.)
 We obviously confused some of the customers at the farmgate who thought a glass of bubbles was for sale!